- 20.72k views

 Another option to save money is to take the bus from Buenos Aires to Ushuaia.
 There are two schools of thought on this one.
 While bus services in Argentina are comfortable and efficient, the journey will take at least 20 hours and there is no direct bus, so you will need to change.
 The big advantages are the cheaper price and the fact that there is no risk of the airline losing your bags.

 With any Antarctic cruise, three meals a day plus snacks will always be included.
 Many cruises also offer activities such as kayaking, hiking and camping in the total price.
 Compare different tours on offer.
 It is better to go for a trip that includes activities of your interest than for a really cheap tour that doesn’t give much.

-If you are flexible, with some time, effort and a dash of luck, there’s no reason why you won’t be able to secure a trip for USD 5,000 — or less if you’re very fortunate.
+If you are flexible and with some time, effort and a dash of luck, there’s no reason why you won’t be able to secure a trip for USD 5,000 or less if you’re fortunate.
 You need to factor in travel to Ushuaia, insurance (if you fall sick in Antarctica, you’ll need to be evacuated by helicopter), accommodation in Ushuaia and an Argentinian visa.
 Count on spending around USD 5,500 – 6,500 for the whole trip.
-When it comes to trips to Antarctica, the term ‘budget’ is relative — but this is still a lot less than paying the full price of USD 10,000* and more.
+When it comes to trips to Antarctica, the term ‘budget’ is relative — but this is still a lot less than paying the full price of USD 10,000 or more.